nayyarashila/Jarkom-Modul-2-IT35-2024/README.md

                          604800 )       ; Negative Cache TTL
 ;
 @       IN      NS      sudarsana.it35.com.
-@       IN      A         10.77.2.4   ; IP Kotalingga
+@       IN      A       192.234.1.4   ; IP Solok
-www     IN      CNAME   sudarsana.it27.com.' > /etc/bind/jarkom/sudarsana.it35.com
+www     IN      CNAME   sudarsana.it35.com.' > /etc/bind/jarkom/sudarsana.it35.com

 service bind9 restart
 ```

-* Jalankan menggunakan command `./Sriwijaya2.bashrc`
+* Jalankan menggunakan command `./sriwijaya2.sh`
 * Kemudian jalankan `ping sudarsana.it35.com`

 --Result--